kgisl/project-ideas/ias/csGlossary.md

 |TDD | Test driven development, an important coding skill that is recommended for fresh talent that is entering the industry |
 |API | Application Programming Interface, the implementation of an algorithm in a specific language/technology; The API in the [APIs Are Eating The World]
 |Memory| Physical entities (bits, nibbles, CPU registers, cache, RAM, disk, tape) that help store and retrieve data
+|Agile Software Development | Agile software development describes a set of principles for software development under which requirements and solutions evolve through the collaborative effort of self-organizing cross-functional teams.
+It advocates adaptive planning, evolutionary development, early delivery, and continuous improvement, and it encourages rapid and flexible response to change.

 ### Interesting!
 | Term          | Description |